canitry/RenderingJournal/cse168finalproject.md

 The code for the pathtracer has been refactored to no longer do progressive rendering.

 Basic relighting from a few directional lights has been implemented as can be viewed in the demo video below.
 A new PRT specific OptiX context has been created, which takes buffers of the precomputed lighting and the directional lights and combines the precomputed lighting, weighted by the intensities of the directional lights, to relight the image each frame.
 The `Renderer::run()` has been changed to handle the switching between the PRT context and the OptiX pathtracer context.
 Changing the directional lights is now much snappier.
+The previous demos of the area light and point light interface also show that relighting works for area lights and point lights

 <video src="FinalProject/basicRelight.mp4" width="640" height="480" controls></video>

+<video src="FinalProject/pointLightDemo.mp4" width="640" height="480" controls></video>

+<video src="FinalProject/areaLightDemo.mp4" width="640" height="480" controls></video>

-In the demo, it simply uses the directional lights in the scene file, however, another command one can include in the scene file, `autoLight` with an integer parameter `n` will create `n` directional lights whose directions are distributed (relatively) uniformly around the unit sphere using the Fibbonacci sphere algorithm detailed here: ["Evenly distributing points on a sphere" by Martin Roberts](https://extremelearning.com.au/evenly-distributing-points-on-a-sphere/)
+In the demo, it simply uses the lights in the scene file, however, another command one can include in the scene file, `autoLight` with an integer parameter `n` will create `n` directional lights whose directions are distributed (relatively) uniformly around the unit sphere using the Fibbonacci sphere algorithm detailed here: ["Evenly distributing points on a sphere" by Martin Roberts](https://extremelearning.com.au/evenly-distributing-points-on-a-sphere/)

 <video src="FinalProject/dLightGen.mp4" width="640" height="480" controls></video>